 Area 4

-Thank you for using the taking the tour of the site.
+Thank you for using the help guide.

-You can now believe that we truly have made global trading of energy and related commodities as easy as.

-SEE IT

-LIKE IT

-CLICK IT
+We think you’ll agree that EnronOnline puts the energy into E-commerce.

-If you have any questions you can get hold of us via phone mail and email.
-The addresses and numbers are at Contact Us (Hypertext Link)
+If you have any questions you can reach us by phone, mail, email or fax.
+To see the details Contact Us (Hypertext Link).

-If you want to find out how to do something you have seen during the tour simply select “Site Reference” from any quotes screen and select the topic you require from the navigational content menu which is displayed on the left of the screen.
+If you want to find out how to do something you have seen during the tour simply select “Help Guide” from any quotes screen and select the topic you require from the navigational content menu which is displayed on the left of the screen.

+Frequently Asked Questions

+If there are any questions that you feel have not been answered click on the FAQ link in the upper left corner of the help Guide screen.